Ism1tha/Spanish-Surfers/README.md

 -Sourcemod-Discord API (Pre-compiled or Self-compile)

--Surftimer plugin latest stable release (Pre-compiled or Self-compile)
+-Surftimer plugin latest stable release (Pre-compiled)

 -Stripper (Windows or Linux) (The recommended filters are included in the surftimer-Official package)